Blue Cat Audio - Software Made by Musicians for Musicians

 Blue Cat's Oscilloscope Multi Curves

 The Oscilloscope Multi plug-in's main purpose is to provide visual feedback about the audio content of the audio signal.
 This is done thanks to several output curves that can be routed to one of the 16 display curves.
-The plugin has two channels.
+The plug-in has two channels.
 In stereo mode, channel 1 is left and channel 2 is right.
 In Mid / Side mode channel 1 represents the mid channel (mono part of the signal) and channel 2 the side channel (stereo part of the signal).

 Curve id